shadowlack/shadowlack-core-book/magic/dekhar-arts.md

 > Whoever said that magic and swordplay are mutually exclusive is a fool.
 >
-> -- <cite>Widely attributed to **Tier'gan Rovzakla**, the founder of the Lakrathsir school.</cite>
+> -- <cite>Widely attributed to Tier'gan Rovzakla, the founder of the Lakrathsir school.</cite>

 Magic and martial arts are not mutually exclusive; there are a number of schools that blend the two in some way, shape or form.
-These are collectively referred to as the **dekhar arts**, after Fiddekh, the [Tanalist](/Tanalism "wikilink") goddess of war.
+These are collectively referred to as the **dekhar arts**, after Fiddekh, the [Tanalist](/creeds/tanalism) goddess of war.

 Dekhar art schools
 ------------------